 To read Disney’s official release to Passholders, click here.

 Can I still meet Mickey Mouse and other characters?

-Guests will still be able to see select characters and interact with them from afar, but guests will not be able to get signatures or up-close interactions, such as hugs, at this time.
-Instead, many characters will be presented throughout the parks in cavalcades or socially-distant experiences.
+Guests are still be able to see select characters and interact with them from afar, but guests are not able to get signatures or up-close interactions, such as hugs, at this time.
+Instead, many characters are presented throughout the parks in cavalcades or socially-distant experiences.

 Can I get character photos or autographs?

 No, not during this initial reopening phase.
-Disney is following the guidance of local health and government authorities regarding social distancing, so up-close character greetings and autographs will not initially be available.
+Disney is following the guidance of local health and government authorities regarding social distancing, so up-close character greetings and autographs are not initially be available.